pitmonticone/LeanProject/README.md

 - [`.github`](.github) contains GitHub-specific configuration files and workflows.
     - [`workflows`](.github/workflows) contains GitHub Actions workflow files.
-        - [`update.yml`](.github/workflows/update.yml) is the dependency update workflow triggered manually by default.
+        - [`update-dependencies.yml`](.github/workflows/update-dependencies.yml) is the dependency update workflow to be triggered manually by default.
         [It's not documented yet, but it will be soon.]
     - [`dependabot.yml`](.github/dependabot.yml) is the configuration file to automate CI dependency updates.